finbourne/lusid-sdk-csharp-preview/sdk/docs/ComplianceApi.md

 <a name="getcompliancerun"></a>
 # **GetComplianceRun**
-> PagedResourceListOfComplianceRuleResult GetComplianceRun (string runId, string page = null, int? limit = null, string filter = null)
+> ResourceListOfComplianceRuleResult GetComplianceRun (string runId, string page = null, int? limit = null, string filter = null)

-[EXPERIMENTAL] GetComplianceRun: Get the details of a single compliance run.
+[EXPERIMENTAL] GetComplianceRun: Get the details of a single compliance run. - - DEPRECATING - POST TRADE ONLY

 Use this endpoint to fetch the detail associated with a specific compliance run, including a breakdown  of the passing state of each rule, portfolio combination.